vlorman/DA-causal-inference/main.md

     ## Multiple R-squared:  0.2874, Adjusted R-squared:  0.284
     ## F-statistic: 84.28 on 7 and 1463 DF,  p-value: < 2.2e-16

-## Results: summary of estimated causal effects
+## Results: summary of estimated effects

-In the table below, we summarise our estimated causal effect for each offense group.
+In the table below, we summarise our estimated effect for each offense group.
 We report the mean effect as well as the 95% confidence interval in both absolute counts and as percent change relative to the control mean.

 ``` r